GLOCK 43X CLEANING (Q&A)

 What are the essential safety steps before cleaning a Glock 43X?

-Before cleaning, always perform a thorough safety check.
-Remove the magazine, rack the slide multiple times to confirm no round is chambered, and visually inspect the chamber to ensure the firearm is completely unloaded.
+Before cleaning, always remove the magazine, rack the slide multiple times to eject any chambered round, and visually inspect the chamber to confirm the firearm is completely unloaded.
+Treat every gun as if it's loaded.

-What products are recommended for cleaning a Glock 43X?
+What cleaning products does GHG Hussle recommend for the Glock 43X?

 Related News